 Estimated Living Costs

-As a guide, General Course students should budget for the following over the 38 weeks you are likely to be in London, but bear in mind that this is only a guide and excludes one-off costs such as flights.
+As a guide, General Course students should budget for the following over the 38 weeks they will be in London, but bear in mind that this is only a guide and excludes one-off costs such as flights.
 The total cost of studying in London will depend upon your lifestyle so we recommend all students produce their own personal budget:

 Below is a range of financial support available to General Course students: